 Our Shared Ownership Programme provides an opportunity for you and Housing Foundation to share the ownership of a property.
 You would buy a majority share of the property (usually 60% or more) making it more affordable for you than if you were to buy 100%.

+Housing Foundation would retain ownership of the remaining share of the property (e.g. 40%) and both you and Housing Foundation would be recorded on the property title as owners until you are able to buy us out.
+Most households are able to do this within 7-10 years.
 You will need a deposit (your savings plus KiwiSaver) and a mortgage for the balance of the purchase price to buy your share.
 This will all be explained to you in detail before you are asked to sign a Shared Ownership Agreement.
-Look at this example where you buy 70% and Housing Foundation retains the remaining 30%.
+Look at this example where you buy 60% and Housing Foundation retains the remaining 40%.

 Property’s market value (for example only)

-|Household buys 70% of the property with their deposit and bank mortgage
+Household buys 60% of the property with their deposit and bank mortgage

 Rent to Own (HomeSaver Programme)

 If you have manageable debt (not including student loans) that can be paid off within 5 years, and a low deposit, our HomeSaver Programme may be an option for you.
 Please apply and Housing Foundation will assess your Application and advise you which programme is most suitable for you based on your financial circumstances.
 Find out more about the Rent to Own (HomeSaver Programme).

 You buy what you can afford – usually a minimum of 60% of the value of the property